-- Your router IP should appear on the “default via” line.
+- Your router IP will appear on the default via line.

 And in case you’re using Chrome OS…

-How to find router IP address on Chrome OS
+How to find my router IP address on Chrome OS

-- Click the notification area (right side of the screen).
+- Click the notification area on the right side of the screen.

 - Navigate to the Network tab on the new window.